Union Arch Bridge: Bridge design

-Although Washington's population of approximately 58,000 was estimated to need 5,220,000 gallons per day, the conduit was designed for a daily capacity of 76,500,000 gallons.
+Although Washington's population of about 58,000 was estimated to need 5,220,000 gallons per day, the conduit was designed for a daily capacity of 76,500,000 gallons.
 Originally, the bridge was not intended to support traffic and so the conduit was only covered with soft clay.
 However, soon after its completion, farmers began to use the bridge to bring produce to market.
 The bridge also began to be used for the transit of equipment to repair the conduit itself.
 "Between 1870 and 1875, a $46,000 appropriation allowed the road to have macadam topping for about a mile."

 In the summer of 2001, the narrow roadway underwent extensive renovations, partially due to vehicles bumping and damaging the low, unreinforced stone parapet, particularly in the middle of the span where the bridge further narrows.
 The renovation added a pedestrian/bike lane, providing continuity for the MacArthur Boulevard Bike Trail.
 On the vehicle side of the roadway, a concrete curb was added to reinforce and protect the stone parapet.
 A low modular concrete barrier separates vehicles from pedestrians and bikes.
 Integrated drainage and a simple balustrade of wrought iron railing was added to both sides, protection which had not previously existed.